O365/python-o365/README.md

 ```

 ## AddressBook
 AddressBook groups the funcionality of both the Contact Folders and Contacts.
-Outlook Distribution Groups are not supported.
+Outlook Distribution Groups are not supported (By the Microsoft API's).

 #### Contact Folders
 Represents a Folder within your Contacts Section in Office 365.